cliaz/homelab/README.md

 # Components
-Also check out the [Things to note](#Things to note) section, as some of the design decisions are elaborated on there
+Also check out the [Things to note](#Things-to-note) section, as some of the design decisions are elaborated on there.

 ## Home Services stack
 This stack is designed to provide overarching services that will be used by various different stacks.